Eritrea closes border crossings to Ethiopian travelers

 - Furious Iraqi lawmakers demand US troop withdrawal VIEW

-She says Eritrean border officials are now asking Ethiopian travelers to provide a travel document issued by federal authorities.
+Eritrean border officials are now asking Ethiopian travelers to provide a travel document issued by federal authorities, she said.
+“We have communicated the issue with the federal government and we were told they don’t have any information about it,” she added.
+“Only Ethiopians are facing the restrictions.”

-One Ethiopian traveler confirms the situation and says hundreds of people are affected.

-Eritrean officials are not immediately available for comment.
+Eritrean officials were not immediately available for comment.

+Ethiopia’s foreign ministry spokesman on Thursday told reporters he had no information about the new border restrictions.
+Photos posted on social media show stranded buses and trucks at the two crossings.

+Abraham Gedamu, an Ethiopian traveler who went to Zalambessa to cross into Eritrea for a religious event, said he was denied entry on Thursday morning.